JuaneloJuanelo/WordAPI2/README.md

     range.insertText("Hello World!", Word.InsertLocation.end);
 ```

 At this point, no changes have occurred.
-You have specified a set of actions that will occur in the future.
+You have specified a set of commands that will run in the future.
 Let's expand on this by looking at the load method.

 #### executeAsync()
 The Word JavaScript objects created in the add-ins are local proxy objects.
-Invoking methods and setting properties queues the set of commands in JavaScript, but does not submit them until executeAsync() is called. executeAsync submits the request queue to Word and returns a promise object, which can be used for chaining further actions.
+Invoking methods and setting properties queues the set of commands in JavaScript, but does not submit them until executeAsync() is called. executeAsync submits the request queue to Word and returns a promise object, which can be used for chaining further commands. executeAsync runs each command in the order in which they were added to the queue.
+A best practice is to group related commands into a single executeAsync call.

 ##### executeAsync() example
 This example shows how to insert text at the end of a selection.
 The queue is filled with two commands: getting the user's selection and inserting text at the end of the user's selection.
 These commands are ran when ctx.executeAsync() is called. executeAsync() returns a promise which can be used to chain it with other operations.